 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 The Big Idea Key Curriculum links What makes me, me?
 Belonging Family Rules and routines Seasonal changes - Autumn Local Area How do we celebrate?
-Celebrations past and present Family and cultures Who care help us?
-Community Self- care Oral health Safety Seasonal changes (Winter) Wa s it a happily ever after?
-Seasonal changes (Spring) Friendship What is lurking at the bottom of the garden?
+Celebrations past and present Family and cultures Who can help us?
+Community Self- care Oral health Safety Seasonal changes (Winter) Was it a happily ever after?
+Seasonal changes (Spring) Friendship From tiny seeds to big adventures!
 Habitats Life cycles Growth and change Local environment Planting Where can we travel?
-Cultures, climates, travel, ways of life Seasonal change - Summer Transition into Year 1 Mathematics at Whitkirk At Whitkirk, our long -term plan has b number composition, comparing amou Each week the children study a 'numbe number 0-10 - initially and then movin nts, and addition and subtractio er of the week'.
-This supports th n throughout the year.
-We also p e development of mathematical p place a large emphasis on the de patterns and ensures that childre velopment of shape, space, and measure throughout each term.
+Cultures, climates, travel, ways of life Seasonal change - Summer Transition into Year 1 Mathematics at Whitkirk At Whitkirk, our long -term plan has b number composition, comparing amou Each week the children study a 'numb number 0-10 - initially and then movin nts, and addition and subtraction er of the week'.
+This supports the n throughout the year.
+We also per development of mathematical p place a large emphasis on the de atterns and ensures that children velopment of shape, space, and i measure throughout each term.
 Shape space and measure Children study a block of Shape, Space association.
 Learning a triangle for exc current learning and challenge.
-Practiti ample alongside the number 3 st udy.
-Children also learn propositi ions, pattern, language related t o time, money and measures.
+Practiti ample alongside the number 3 sti udy.
+Children also learn proposit ions, pattern, language related t o time, money and measures.
 Th onment.
-Children learn through ne areas of provision reflect the End of Year ELG: Number Have a deep understanding of number to 10, including the composition of each number.
-Subitise (recognise quantities without counting) up to 5.
-Automatically recall (without reference to rhymes, counting or other aids) number bonds up to 5 (including subtraction facts) and some number bonds to 10, including double facts. •Compare quantities up to 1 greater than, less than or th Numerical Patterns recognising the pattern of the co 0 in different contexts, recognisi e same as the other Quantity'. rns within numbers up to 10, income be distributed equally ng when one quantity is
+Children learn through e areas of provision reflect the End of Year ELG: •Have a deep understanding of number •Subitise (recognise quantities without •Automatically recall (without reference (including subtraction facts) and some counting) up to 5. e to rhymes, counting or other ai ds) number bonds up to 5 •Compare quantities up to 1 greater than, less than or th Numerical Patterns recognising the pattern of the co 0 in different contexts, recognising as the other Quantity'.
+The within numbers up to 10, income be distributed equally ng when one quantity is